-Provision of up to USD 41 million long-term debt financing together with the International Finance Corporation (IFC) for the development, construction and operation of a solar photovoltaic power plant with an installed capacity of 55 MWac located in the Masrik municipality, Gegharkunik Province, Armenia.
-The EBRD will mobilise grant financing from the European Union's Neighbourhood Investment Platform ("NIP") in support of the project.
+Provision of up to USD 35.4 million long-term debt financing together with the International Finance Corporation (IFC) for the development, construction and operation of a solar photovoltaic power plant with an installed capacity of 55 MWac located in the Masrik municipality, Gegharkunik Province, Armenia.
+The EBRD has also mobilised grant financing from the European Union's Neighbourhood Investment Platform ("NIP") in support of the project.

 The project is promoting the Bank's Green Economy Transition approach and supports the Armenian government's strategy of fostering low carbon generation, introducing a cheaper and cleaner source of power to the energy balance of Armenia and unlocking the country's renewables potential leading to a scaling-up of the solar generation sector in Armenia.